fabandmina/fabandmina.github.io/content/blog/italy.en.md

 draft: false
 ---
 ## {{< translate "travel_story" >}}
-We were both looking forward to visiting Italy and explore its gastronomic wonders.

-If our route through the country looks a bit unconventional, it is for one reason due to Mina's Schengen visa constrains.
-Additionally, we extended our stay as we found ourselves bathing in natural free hot springs along the way quite enjoyable.
+Eagerly anticipating our visit to Italy as part of our [Eurasian crossing]({{< link_to "wish_eurasia" >}}), we were ready to delve into its rich gastronomic offerings, and it did not disappoint.
+The allure of natural hot springs unexpectedly extended our stay, providing a delightful and relaxing experience along the way.

+Our cycling route, while not exactly our initial plan, turned out to be the best compromise.
+We aimed to maximize our exploration of Italy within the constraints of Mina's Schengen visa validity.
+Although it altered our course, the journey surpassed our expectations.

-However, there were a few items left unchecked on our to-do list, such as exploring Sardinia, Sicily, and the Dolomites.
-These missed opportunities serve as a compelling reason for us to return and complete our bucket list of must-visit places in Italy.
+However, a few unchecked items on our to-do list, like exploring Sardinia, Sicily, and the Dolomites, beckon us back.
+These missed opportunities create the perfect motivation for a return trip, ensuring we complete our bucket list of must-visit places in Italy.

-Reflecting on the journey, it far exceeded our expectations, resulting in a fantastic adventure.

 *Ciao Ciao!*